You’ve decided to claim compensation, researched which solicitors’ firm to use, and got in touch with a lawyer.

 As a result, the claimant’s own solicitor’s fees and disbursements would have to be paid out of their damages.
 In practice, this means that the claimant would be left with nothing.

-In other cases where personal injury is not claimed, even recovering £9,999 would mean that costs do not have to be paid.
+In other cases where personal injury is not claimed, such as many data protection breach claims, even recovering £9,999 would mean that costs do not have to be paid.
 Again, the winning claimant could end up with nothing once his or her own legal fees, disbursements, etc. have been met.

 Going back to the discussion on After the Event insurance, even if the claimant is willing to pay for the insurance out of their own pockets, the fees can be extremely high, and often more than the total compensation the innocent claimant might expect to recover.
 So, in the event that the claimant succeeds in their claim, they might end up paying all of their damages over to their own insurer before also having to pay out of their own pockets for court fees, experts’ fees etc.

 And that’s before paying the 25% success fee (or more with some firms, not Donoghue Solicitors) to their own solicitor.

 With that in mind, why bother claiming at all?

 This assessment is known as “the costs/ benefit analysis” and is part of the solicitor’s job of ensuring that they act in the best interest of the client.